-Alright, readers who have been following along (also, just gotta say, you are one beautiful motherfucker for reading) you know what time it is; it’s time for my final thoughts and impressions of Other Space.
+Alright, readers who have been following along – also, just gotta say, you, yes you, are one beautiful motherfucker for reading – you know what time it is; it’s time for my final thoughts and impressions of Other Space.
 I’m gonna be straight up honest, after watching Other Space, I’ve reached a realization I haven’t had yet so far in all my reviews for Off the Beaten Path.
 Namely, this is the first time a show has fallen in my estimation compared to my initial watch.
 I know, crazy right?

 Going into Other Space, I was expecting a fairly funny comedy with some interesting characters on a wild ride.
 In other words, based on my reactions to the previous shows I’ve reviewed, I was expecting my opinion of Other Space to deepen, but not change.
 Boy was I wrong – I’m still on the fence about it being a positive surprise or not as weird as that sounds, but I’ll explain later – and I’ll tell you why my thoughts are, mixed, to say the least.

 My Final Thoughts

 So, what lowered my estimation of Other Space?
 Well, if you’ve been reading along, you’ll know there are a few recurring offenders I keep bringing up.
 Namely, Other Space tended to dip into the same well for stories (aka telepathic aliens) over and over again, along with having one of the plots be weak/uninteresting.
 I think these two issues stem from one larger issue; Feig and the writer’s apparent disinterest in exploring interesting sci-fi concepts.